caitlinhowse4/Recipe-Recon-Final/README.md

 - search for a meal (example: "chicken")
 - Click card and scroll to the bottom to see ingredients
 - Alternatively click "Create your own" and select your ingredients measurements and serving sizes before pressing "Recalculate
-- adjust servings to your prefrence
+- adjust servings to your preference
-- Click "saved recipe" to browse and veiw your saved recipes
+- Click "saved recipe" to browse and view your saved recipes
 - Use the suggestion forum to submit feedback